top of page

 Common Law

-Congratulations to the University of Victoria BLSA on their win of Small Chapter of the year for the 2024-2025 term!
+Congratulations to the Queen's University BLSA on their win of Small Chapter of the Year for the 2025-2026 term!

 /